Since the borders have opened, Japan seems to have become the IT place to be, everyone and their grandma wants to go to and I don’t blame them.

 - Kyushu Jangara Ramen – Ramen

-- Mister Donut – vegan donuts
+- Mister Donut – vegan doughnuts

 - Ramen Kagetsu Arashi – Ramen and gyoza

-- Mos Burger – Plantbased burger
+- Mos Burger – Plant-based burger

 - Royal Host – “Vegetarian curry” suitable for vegans

-- Baskin Robins (known as thirty-one) – vegan sorbets, the cone is not suitable
+- Baskin Robins (known as Thirty-one) – vegan sorbets, the cone is not suitable

 - Saizeriya – one pasta dish and some sides